James Woodforde and Yarmouth

 We have also granted them a merchant's guild.
 Moreover, for the amendment of the said Burgh of Yarmouth we have granted, that whatever merchants shall come to the Burgh of Yarmouth with their ware, of whatever place they shall be, whether foreigners or others, who are at peace with us or by our permission shall come into our land, they may come, stay and depart in our safe peace paying the due customs of that burgh.

-When Woodforde visited over five centuries later Yarmouth was a bustling port and trading town with links to the Baltic as far as Russia, and with Spain and Italy.
-Fishing was and remained until the twentieth century a key element of its prosperity.
+When Woodforde visited, over five centuries later, Yarmouth was a bustling port and trading town with links to the Baltic as far as Russia, and to Spain and Italy.
+Fishing was – and remained until the twentieth century – a key element of its prosperity.
 As the diary records, the arrival of the herring fleet from Holland was an important annual occasion.
-The fashion for sea bathing had come to Yarmouth by Woodforde's time, as Richard Beatniffe reported in The Norfolk Tour, 1777:
+By Woodforde's time, the fashion for sea bathing had also reached Yarmouth, as Richard Beatniffe reported in The Norfolk Tour, 1777:

 A traveller, wishing to see this town to advantage with respect to amusements, should make a visit in the bathing-season, during the months of July, August, or September, when a great deal of genteel company from London, most parts of the county, and Suffolk, assemble here either for the purpose of health or pleasure.

-Woodforde didn't indulge in sea bathing, but he was interested in talking to the people whom he and Cooke met during their three day stay, including the guardian of the Harbour Fort and the mariners aboard the colliers (coal ships) taking shelter at Yarmouth Quay en route from Sunderland to London.
+Woodforde did not indulge in sea bathing, but he was interested in conversing with the people he and Cooke met during their three-day stay, including the guardian of the Harbour Fort and the mariners aboard the colliers (coal ships) taking shelter at Yarmouth Quay en route from Sunderland to London.

-He definitely approved of Yarmouth; he made five visits, and enjoyed showing the town and its attractions to family and friends.
+Evidence of Woodforde's curious mind is apparent in his explorations of Yarmouth.
+He made six visits and enjoyed showing the town and its attractions to family and friends.

 Yarmouth's literary associations